 In the dynamic global economy, managers are increasingly faced with multifaceted problems where a working knowledge of economic principles can provide useful insights.
-This course develops economics skills and competencies for problem solving by offering experiential analysis of the challenges that managers’ face and by demonstrating how the application of economic principles informs managerial decision-making.
+This course develops economics skills and competencies for problem solving by offering experiential analysis of the challenges that managers face and by demonstrating how the application of economic principles informs managerial decision-making.
 Students are encouraged to use the insights provided by this course - with its emphasis on concepts of competitive advantage and the economics of strategy - to investigate how competitiveness is created in industries and firms.
 Students develop an understanding of microeconomic principles and their practical application, and use this knowledge to analyse various issues including the impacts of government regulation and policies and the production and pricing decisions within an international business environment.

-|Objectives||At the conclusion of this course students will be able to:
+On successful completion of the course students will be able to: